Abanu-H/docker-go-samples/eg_02_build_dockerized_go_web_api/README.md

-# Docker Basics – Go Web API Example
+# Docker Basics – Go Web API (Multi-Stage Build)
-This repository contains a simple Go API to demonstrate containerization using Docker.
+This repository contains a simple Go API to demonstrate how to build and run containerized applications using Docker.
-The main goal is to learn how Docker works, focusing on building efficient container images.
+The main goal is to understand how Docker works, with a focus on creating efficient container images using multi-stage builds.
+In this example, we build the Go application into a binary, making it suitable for deployment across different isolated environments.

 ## What this project does
 - Provides a minimal Go API with one health check endpoint (`/healtz`)